walmsles/aws-lambda-python-cdk/README.md

 I have also borrowed some project structure and management ideas directly from [aws-lambda-powertools](https://github.com/awslabs/aws-lambda-powertools-python) for python which is a great example of an Open Source repo for a python project!

 **NOTE:** The first time you execute a synth or deploy takes a long time.
-There is no output letting you know what is going on while the docker images are being downloaded to perform the initial packaging (See [Github Issue](https://github.com/aws/aws-cdk/issues/20390)) - once this is done synth and deploy are much faster!
+There is no output letting you know what is going on while the docker images are being downloaded to perform the initial packaging (See [Github Issue](https://github.com/aws/aws-cdk/issues/20390)) - once this is done synth and deploy are much faster, so do hang in there for the first synth/deploy.

 I have made the following changes/additions: